How to connect an Android phone to a PC via Bluetooth

 Press Reset in the General management settings of a Samsung Galaxy phone

-NOTE: This resets all the network settings on your Samsung Galaxy device, so make sure you saved any important info first, like Wi-Fi passwords.
+Press “Reset Wi-Fi and Bluetooth settings” from the available options.
+Next, press the only option available, Reset settings.
+Note that this resets all the network settings on your Samsung Galaxy device, so save any important info first, like Wi-Fi passwords.

-Confirm your choice by pressing Reset again on the next page, and, as soon as it’s done, you should get a “Network settings reset” message on your Samsung Galaxy phone.
-You can now go back to Step 2 and continue following the tutorial to connect the phone to your laptop, PC, or tablet.
+You can now go back to Step 2 and continue following the tutorial to connect the phone to your laptop, PC, or tablet via Bluetooth.

-Now that you managed to connect your phone to your laptop via Bluetooth, you should know that the connection remains active until you disable Bluetooth or turn off, unpair, or move one of the two devices out of range.
-Before you close this tutorial, we’re curious why you connected your Android to your Windows 10 computer.
+Now that you have successfully connected your phone to your laptop via Bluetooth, you should know that the connection remains active until you disable Bluetooth or turn off, unpair, or move one of the two devices out of range.
+Before you close this tutorial, I’m curious why you connected your Android to your Windows 10 computer.
 Was it to share files, enable Bluetooth tethering, or something else?
-Let us know in the comments below.
+Let me know in the comments below.

-Discover: Smartphone Android Bluetooth Hardware and Sound Tutorials Windows
+Discover: Smartphone Android Bluetooth Hardware Recommended Tutorials Windows